MorphCast/ai-sdk-js/README.md

 landing page or App, creating exciting, adaptive digital experiences.
 MorphCast is being used across digital campaigns, corporate learning, eLearning, e-commerce, digital out-of-home and many other uses.

-You can store all data produced in local memory, in local storage or properly send to your server.
+You can store all data produced in local memory, in local storage or properly send it to your server.

 ## Quick Start